-The first week of school I send home a letter to my parents about the importance of sleep.
-Maybe they really don't know.
+The first week of school, I send home a letter to my parents about the importance of sleep.
+Maybe they really don't know why sleep is important.
 Maybe they've never seen the chart on Pinterest.
-I just need everyone involved in that child's life to know that I can't teach kids who are not present and by present I mean participating in each moment.
+I just need everyone involved in that child's life to know that I can't teach kids who are not present, and by present, I mean participating in each moment.

-I know when I'm tired, I mentally check out.
+I know that when I'm tired, I mentally check out.
 Now imagine being a five year old with an already short attention span.
+This is why sleep is important.
 You are fighting a losing battle when you begin the day with a tired child.
-It's not their fault though.
+It's not their fault, though.
 They can only give you what they have.
 You can't expect 100% when they walk in the door with only 50% to give.
 Bless their hearts.
-They get on all of your nerves and you pull at their heart strings when they are in trouble ALL.
+They get on all of your nerves, and you pull at their heart strings when they are in trouble ALL.
 THE.
 TIME.
-They don't know why they can't fully function and certainly don't know how to verbalize what they need so they act out or they don't act out and instead fall asleep.
+They don't know why they can't fully function and certainly don't know how to verbalize what they need, so they act out.
+Or they don't act out and fall asleep instead.

-Sleep deprivation leads to irritability, frustration and difficulty paying attention.
+Sleep deprivation leads to irritability, frustration, and difficulty paying attention.
 Without enough sleep, the smallest amount of stress can seem like a mountain instead of a hill.
 We understand what we need as adults.
-We know we don't function without rest so why do we not hold this in high regard for our children?
+We know we don't function without rest, so why do we not hold this in high regard for our children?
+School is already scary enough without kids feeling tired all the time.
 Do they really need to watch another episode of their favorite show or play one more video game?
 The answer is no. All day.
 Every day.
-No. If you are the type of parent that struggles with “no”, please understand that you are saying no to so much more than an extra hour of television.
+No. If you are the type of parent that struggles with “no,” please understand that you are saying no to so much more than an extra hour of television.
 You are saying no to learning more at school.
 You are saying no to your child's ability to be patient and respond best in stressful circumstances.
 You are saying no to their achievements when the lack of “no” wins over sleep.